criptixo/gentoo-linux-desktop/README.md

     </a>
 </p>

-Hey, this is my step step gentoo linux desktop install.
+Hey, this is my tested Step by Step complete gentoo linux desktop install.

 key features: